Thoughts and Encouragements for Wounded Helpers

 discovered that people in their interactions with others are influenced by

-emotions, and those of messages that we got from our parents and others.
+and those of messages that we got from our parents and others.
+The latter

-The latter often contain a normative element - be it disapproving or
+often contain a normative element - be it disapproving or affirming.
+This led

-This led him to discern three 'ego states', 'ways of being' or 'positions'
+him to discern three ‘ego states’, ‘ways of being’ or

-and 'superego', or like the common split between 'conscious' and 'sub-' or
+like the common split between ‘conscious’ and ‘sub-’

 Simply put: they are ways in which we feel, think, speak or behave.